GenomeDK/genomedk-docs/docs/installing-software.rst

 I'm part of a project that dictates the software I should use
     In this case the project should and probably will supply you for either a set of Conda packages or :ref:`Singularity <singularity>` images.
-In some cases you will only be given
+If not, most or all of the software will probably be available through Conda anyway, so you can still set up an environment with the software.

 .. _PySAM: http://pysam.readthedocs.io/en/stable/